julianchurchill/text-adventure/README.md

 Bugs

-- [BUG] is/are choice for list of available items.
-E.g. when entering the burnt out shop the list is "There is some smouldering embers here." - more correctly it should "are some".
-  - Mark items as plural 'item is plural:' - causes 'There are' to be used instead of 'There is'.
-  - Apply to 'Bags of junk' in app 1 and 'Smouldering embers' in app 2
 - [BUG] Clickable area for exit seems to extend down the text view underneath the link - is the span limited correctly?
   - FIX Other possible fix is to pad the textview with a single line of blank text after the rest of the text is in place.
 Same idea as we already do with adding a single " " to stop the clickable span extending to the end of the line.
     - This fix works ok on 2.3.3 (emulator) but not on 4.3 (my nexus 4).